programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 There are [several methods for creating gradient scales in ggplot2](http://ggplot2.tidyverse.org/reference/scale_gradient.html).
 For our purpose, we will use the `scale_colour_gradient()` function.
 This allows you to assign specific colors to the minimum and maximum values of the continuous variable. ggplot2 then automatically interpolates the colors for the intermediate values based on the chosen gradient.

 You can work with the `p2` object created earlier and use the `+` operator to modify it.
 You've already mapped the `dist` variable (distance between cities) to the color aesthetic using `color = dist` inside the `aes()` function.
 Now, add the `scale_colour_gradient()` function to customize the color gradient.
-In the code below, you set the color for the lowest value of the `dist` variable to white and the highest value to red.
+In the code below, you set the color for the lowest value of the `dist` variable to white and the highest value to the hex code for a dark burgundy (#4B0000).
 This means lighter shades of red will represent shorter distances, while darker shades represent longer distances.

 ```